DPack: Efficiency-Oriented Privacy Budget Scheduling: Applicability

 It is worth reflecting on the characteristics of workloads under which \ourmethod provides the most benefit compared to alternatives such as DPF. \S\ref{sec:offline-basic-composition} gives examples of inefficient DPF operation with multiple blocks and alpha orders.
 However, DPF does not {\em always} behave inefficiently when invoked on multiple blocks or with multiple alpha orders.
-For example, if all the tasks in \F\ref{fig:dpf_multi_block_killer} uniformly demanded three blocks, then DPF would make the ``optimal'' choice.
+For example, if all the tasks in \F\ref{fig:dpf_multi_block_killer} uniformly demanded three blocks, then DPF would make the optimal choice.
 The same would happen if all the tasks in \F\ref{fig:example-rdp} had RDP curves that were all ordered in the same way across alphas, so that the ordering of highest demands is the same as the ordering of demands at the best alpha order.
-In such cases, \ourmethod's ``intelligence'' -- its appropriate treatment of the multiple blocks and focus on the best alpha -- would not make a difference.
+In such cases, \ourmethod's ``intelligence'' -- its appropriate treatment of the multiple blocks and focus on the best alpha -- would not provide any benefit over DPF.

-Instead, \ourmethod should be expected to improve on DPF when the workload exhibits {\em heterogeneity} in one or both of these two dimensions: number of demanded blocks and best alphas.
-Indeed, the example in \F\ref{fig:dpf_multi_block_killer} exhibits high heterogeneity in demanded blocks, with Task~1 demanding three blocks while all the others demanding just one block.
-Similarly, the example in \F\ref{fig:example-rdp} exhibits heterogeneity in the best alpha for the different curves.
-This leads us to expect the greatest benefit from \ourmethod for workloads with a high degree of heterogeneity in the number of demanded blocks and best alpha values of their RDP curves. \S\ref{sec:eval-offline-microbenchmark} instills this intuition into concrete metrics that it uses to develop a microbenchmark that evaluates \ourmethod and its baselines under a wide range of more or less heterogeneous workloads, confirming the effects discussed here.
+Instead, \ourmethod should be expected to improve on DPF when the workload exhibits {\em heterogeneity} in one or both of the following two dimensions: (1) number of demanded blocks and (2) best alphas.
+(1) The example in \F\ref{fig:dpf_multi_block_killer} exhibits high heterogeneity in demanded blocks, with Task~1 demanding three blocks while all the others demanding just one block.
+(2) The example in \F\ref{fig:example-rdp} exhibits heterogeneity in the best alpha for the different curves.
+In evaluation (\S\ref{sec:eval-offline-microbenchmark}), we demonstrate this effects using a microbenchmark that is able to explore a wide range of more or less heterogeneous workloads, showing that indeed, in workloads with more heterogeneity \ourmethod significantly outperforms DPF while in cases of homogeneity among all dimensions, \ourmethod performs similarly to DPF.